siye-b/wits-overflow/README.md

  Connect the Android device to the computer and be sure to approve any ADB permission prompts that appear on your phone.
 Select Run -> Run app.
 Select the deployment target in the connected devices to the device on which the app will be installed.
 This will install the app on the device.

 ## Running the tests
-To run tests we used codecov as well as Coverals for our Test Driven Development.
+To run tests we used codecov as well as Coverals and TravisCI for our Test Driven Development.

 [![Build Status](https://travis-ci.com/MOLOFP/wits-overflow.svg?branch=main)](https://travis-ci.com/MOLOFP/wits-overflow)
 [![codecov](https://codecov.io/gh/MOLOFP/wits-overflow/branch/main/graph/badge.svg?token=Q4FIUY0ZKU)](https://codecov.io/gh/MOLOFP/wits-overflow)